 The Book of Revelation, despite its brevity, is a richly detailed narrative, offering a panoramic view of John's apocalyptic vision from inception to culmination.
 Capturing the essence of this multifaceted tale proved to be a monumental task—one that consumed a span of eighteen months in its entirety.

-Navigating the labyrinthine depths of John's dreamworld, I found myself immersed in a whirlwind of symbolism and allegory, each verse a brushstroke in the grand tableau of Revelation's prophecy.
-Crafting a cohesive representation of this enigmatic text demanded unwavering dedication and meticulous attention to detail—a labor of love that ultimately yielded a singular masterpiece encapsulating the essence of John's divine revelation.
+Navigating the labyrinthine depths of John's dream-world, I found myself immersed in a whirlwind of symbolism and allegory, each verse a brush-stroke in the grand tableau of Revelation's prophecy.
+Crafting a cohesive representation of this enigmatic text demanded unwavering dedication and meticulous attention to detail—a labour of love that ultimately yielded a singular masterpiece encapsulating the essence of John's divine revelation.

 As I sat in my humble science room at the college in NZ, inspiration struck, and I found myself sketching the initial concept on scraps of paper.
 With nothing more than bits and pieces at hand, I fashioned a rudimentary mock-up of the mechanical workings of the piece.